Henryrjung/08_README_Generator/readme/README.md

   ## Contributing

-  Please email me with the email provided below
+  contributions prompt

   ## Tests

-  there are cuirrently no tests available for this project
+  if there are any tests the user can enter them here

   ## Questions

-  please feel free to send me a message
+  questions section

-  Find me on Github at: [hienryrjung](https://github.com/hienryrjung)
+  Find me on Github at: [henryrjung](https://github.com/henryrjung)

   You can also send me an email with any questions at: henryjung667@gmail.com